Wednesday 29 June, 2016 13.00 EDT

 - pregnancy or birth from an infected mother to her child

-The germs that cause syphilis (called treponemes) can cause lesions, sores or ulcers on the genitals, rectum and mouth.
+The germs that cause syphilis (called treponemes or spirochetes) can cause lesions, sores or ulcers on the genitals, and inside the rectum and mouth.
 These sores can be an entry point for HIV and other STIs to get inside the body.
 Once inside the body, treponemes can enter the lymphatic system or the bloodstream.
 In a matter of hours or days, treponemes can quickly spread throughout the body and reach the brain.

 Who is at risk for syphilis?

-Many people with syphilis experience no symptoms (however, they can transmit syphilis and remain at risk for complications).
+Many people with syphilis initially experience no symptoms (however, they can transmit syphilis and remain at risk for complications).
 Others experience a variety of symptoms that can range from mild to severe.
-When untreated, syphilis can, in rare cases, be life-threatening.
+If left untreated, syphilis can cause serious illness.

-In the early stages of syphilis, a lesion (sore) can appear on or inside the penis, vagina, rectum or mouth.
+In the early stages of syphilis, a lesion (sore) can appear on or inside the penis, vagina, rectum or mouth, usually two to three weeks after infection.
 In people co-infected with HIV, multiple lesions may appear.
 Because the lesions may be painless and may develop in hidden locations, early-stage syphilis in both men and women can go unnoticed.

 Lymph nodes in the groin may become swollen, usually within a week of the syphilitic lesion appearing.
 Although the lesion can heal within four to six weeks, lymph nodes may remain swollen for several months.

-Still, early-stage syphilis can have minimal symptoms and may go unnoticed by affected people.
-Troublingly, treponemes have been found in the spinal fluid of people with primary syphilis, regardless of whether they are HIV-positive or -negative.
+However it is important to know that early-stage syphilis can have minimal or no symptoms and may go unnoticed by affected people.
+This is why frequent testing for syphilis is important for sexually active people.
+Troublingly, treponemes have been found in the spinal fluid of people with primary syphilis, regardless of whether they are HIV positive or negative.
 This means that the germs that cause syphilis have penetrated the central nervous system and can attack the brain.
 When this occurs, neurosyphilis can develop.